-Supply List: Z87 Safety glasses, hard hat, tool belt, hammer, steel toe work boots, jeans, tape measure, speed square
+Supply List: Z87 Safety glasses, hard hat, tool belt, hammer, tape measure, speed square, utility knife, work gloves, cat's paw, pencils, chalk line, nail set

 732-733 ENGINEERING BASICS

 Students in this course will learn how to identify a need, and design a product that can fill that need.
 The course focuses on using the design process to solve problems.
 Students will brainstorm, sketch out and 3D model their ideas.
 Students will learn how to make sketches, communicate ideas, determine measurements, proportion, color, and materials for a product.
 Students will gain an understanding of product design and problem solving.